-Male pattern baldness, also called androgenetic alopecia, is the most common type of hair loss in men.
-At some point in their lives, up to 50 percent of all men over the age of 50 will be affected by male pattern baldness to some extent.
+Male pattern baldness, also called androgenic alopecia, is the most common type of hair loss in men.
+According to the U.S. National Library of Medicine (NLM), more than 50 percent of all men over the age of 50 will be affected by male pattern baldness to some extent.

-The common cause of male pattern baldness—heredity—is usually harmless.
-However, sometimes it has more serious causes, such as certain cancers, medications, thyroid conditions, and anabolic steroids.
-See your doctor if hair loss occurs after taking new medications or when it is accompanied by other health complaints.
+Inherited male pattern baldness usually has no medical ill effects.
+However, sometimes baldness has more serious causes, such as certain cancers, medications, thyroid conditions, and anabolic steroids.
+See your doctor if hair loss occurs after taking new medications or when it’s accompanied by other health complaints.

-Male pattern baldness can begin in your teenage years, but it more commonly occurs in adult men with the likelihood increasing with age.
-Genetics play a big role.
+Male pattern baldness can begin in your teenage years, but it more commonly occurs in adult men, with the likelihood increasing with age.
+Genetics plays a big role.
 Men who have close relatives with male pattern baldness are at a higher risk.
 This is particularly true when their relatives are on the maternal side of the family.

-Male pattern baldness is identified by the pattern of hair loss.
-The hair loss typically begins at the temples or the crown of the head, you may have male pattern baldness.
-Some men will get a single bald spot, while for others their hairline will recede to form a “M” shape.
+If your hair loss begins at the temples or the crown of the head, you may have male pattern baldness.
+Some men will get a single bald spot.
+Others experience their hairlines receding to form an “M” shape.
 In some men, the hairline will continue to recede until all or most of the hair is gone.

-Medical treatment isn’t necessary if other health conditions have been ruled out.
-However, for men who are unhappy with the way they look, treatment options are available.
-The goal is to give the appearance of a fuller head of hair.
-Common treatment options include:
+Medical treatment isn’t necessary if other health conditions aren’t a cause.
+However, treatments are available for men who are unhappy with the way they look and would like the appearance of a fuller head of hair.

 Men with limited hair loss can sometimes hide hair loss with the right haircut or hairstyle.
-Ask your hairstylist for a creative cut that will make a thinning hair look fuller.
+Ask your hairstylist for a creative cut that will make thinning hair look fuller.

 Wigs can cover thinning hair, receding hairlines, and complete baldness.
 They come in a variety of styles, colors, and textures.
 For a natural look, choose wig colors, styles, and textures that look similar to your original hair.
 Professional wig stylists can help style and fit wigs for an even more natural look.